mjhea0/refactoru-week6-chunks/README.md

     var input = [1,2,3,4,5,6,7,8,9,10];
     chunk(input, 2) // should return [ [1,2,3,4,5], [6,7,8,9,10] ]
-    `</pre>

-The tricky part is when the number of chunks doesn't divide evenly into the size of the
+The tricky part is when the number of chunks doesn't divide evenly into the size of the array.
+Take the following examples:

-    array.
-Take the following examples:<pre>`var input = [1,2,3,4,5,6,7,8,9,10];
+    var input = [1,2,3,4,5,6,7,8,9,10];
     chunk(input, 3) // should return [ [1,2,3,4], [5,6,7], [8,9,10] ]
     chunk(input, 7) // should return [ [1,2], [3,4], [5,6], [7], [8], [9], [10] ]